pwrdrvr/microapps-core/packages/microapps-cdk/API.md

 RemovalPolicy override for child resources.

-Note: if set to DESTROY the S3 buckes will have `autoDeleteObjects` set to `true`
+Note: if set to DESTROY the S3 buckets will have `autoDeleteObjects` set to `true`

 ---

 ### MicroAppsSvcsProps <a name="@pwrdrvr/microapps-cdk.MicroAppsSvcsProps"></a>

+Properties to initialize an instance of `MicroAppsSvcs`.

 #### Initializer <a name="[object Object].Initializer"></a>